akihikodaki/dts/doc/dts_gsg/usr_guide/usage.rst

   * nic_type: it is the type of the NIC to use.
 The types are defined in the file settings.py.
     There's a special type named as **cfg**, which mean network information will be loaded from file $DTS_CFG_FOLDER/ports.cfg.
-    If use NIC type such as niantic, fortville_25g, it requires all DUT are the same types and no any same devices connected to Tester, as DTS will test all devices connected to Tester.
+    If use NIC type such as 82599, Intel® Ethernet Network Adapter XXV710-DA2 , it requires all DUT are the same types and no any same devices connected to Tester, as DTS will test all devices connected to Tester.
 Therefore, recommend using **cfg**.
   * func=true: run only functional test.
   * perf=true: run only performance test.